araten10/EdgewarePlusPlus/README.md

 But also feel free to follow me on twitter, interact with me there, and other such things!
 I don't bite!

->Q: Does Edgeware work on android/mac/ios?
+>Q: Does Edgeware work on android/ios?

 A: I only have plans to develop Edgeware for windows, and Marigold is currently only developing Edgeware for Linux.
+There is a fork that supports MacOS, however it is not maintained by us!

 >Q: Are there other programs out there like Edgeware?